Posts Tagged branding

 A few have even asked me to help build their own websites, although I haven’t decided how much to charge.
 The truth is that almost anyone is able to build a website like this one.
 I had never learned how to buy a domain name, web hosting, or to set up the website until I tried it for myself.

 Building this website has been an ongoing process, helping me to consider how it could be improved by incorporating feedback.
-There is almost always a better way to do this work I really appreciate all the feedback so far, but I have trouble taking credit; after all it’s just another Wordpress blog.
+There is almost always a better way to do this work, so I really appreciate all the feedback so far, but I have trouble taking credit; after all it’s just another WordPress blog.